Coolkid-that-owns-coolness/Coolkid-that-owns-coolness/README.md

 - 👋 Hi, I’m @Coolkid-that-owns-coolness
 - you may also call me jonathan, i am in school and if any of my classmates need web proxy sites or similar things they can and do rely on me mostly
 - anyways have a good day
+- and all my files i use at school will be in the Coolkid-that-owns-coolness  repo.